 Indigo Milk Cap Facts

 - Most frequently known by the common name of the Indigo Milk Cap, this brilliantly colored mushroom easily dazzles the eye.
-It also has several other general names, though.
-These alternate terms include the blue milk mushroom and indigo lactarius.
+It also has several other general names it’s known by, though.
+These alternate terms include the similar blue milk mushroom and indigo lactarius.

-- Scientific professionals, however, typically refer to the fungus by its official scientific name.
+- Scientific professionals, however, typically refer to the amazing fungus by its official, purely scientific name.
 That’s the relatively simple term, as such things go, of the Lactarius indigo.
 Regardless of which term one chooses to employ, though, it’s a marvel of evolution.

 - The remarkable species received its present name at the hands of the respected German-American mycologist, Lewis David de Schweinitz.
-This noted researcher assigned it the term it’s now known by as a result of reclassification.
-This he did in 1838.
+This highly noted researcher assigned it the term it’s now known by as a result of reclassification.
+He took this action in the year 1838.

 - The intriguing Indigo Milk Cap appears to be maintaining a population base that’s both sizeable and stable.
 This further seems to hold true throughout the entirety of its natural range.
-The IUCN therefore has no listing for it on the organization’s Red List.
+The IUCN therefore has no listing for it on the organization’s Red List of Threatened Species.

-- Nevertheless, that status could change in the near future.
-That’s because, like most species, it now faces several threats to its continued existence.
+- Nevertheless, that status could potentially change in the very near future.
+That’s because, like most species on earth, it faces several threats to its continued existence.
 Habitat loss naturally poses a danger.
 It’s greatest threat, though, likely consists of the peril of climate change.

 Related Articles